ramigs/nuxt-fauna-article/nuxt-fauna.md

-The widespread of functionality APIs, makes way for common tasks - such as authentication, e-commerce, and data storage - that used to be implemented over and over, now be delegated to the professional providers of those specific services.
+The widespread of functionality APIs, makes way for common tasks - such as authentication, e-commerce, and data storage - that used to be implemented over and over, now be delegated to the professional service providers.

 ## FaunaDB